 - The AquaTru’s design is appealing to the eye.
 Other similar filters I’ve seen I wouldn’t want to place on my countertop.

-- The low power cost and consumption of the unit is a huge plus.
+- The low power cost and consumption of the unit are a huge plus.
 When I first saw that it requires electricity to run, I was concerned it might be costly.

 - The fourth-stage activated carbon filter is a nice touch to enhance the flavor of the water.